Culture of Honduras: Famous Hondurans

 Honduran Cardinal Óscar Andrés Rodríguez Maradiaga was a candidate to replace Pope John Paul II after his death in 2005 and Pope Benedict XVI after his retirement in 2013.

 Salvador Moncada is a scientist of Honduran origin.
 He is married to Princess Marie-Esméralda of Belgium.
 His principal area of study is pharmacology, especially with respect to the effects of products of the metabolism of diverse acids, as well as the synthesis, action, and degradation of the biological mediator nitric oxide.

 America Ferrera, an American actress, was born in Los Angeles to Honduran parents.
 Best known for the lead role in ABC's "Ugly Betty", she has also been successful on the big screen with her role in Real Women Have Curves.
 She has also won a Golden Globe Award and received recognition from the Screen Actors Guild.
 Juan Carlos Fanconi, is the most famous Honduran film director of the last decade, within his filmography he has collaborated with actors of Colombian, Argentine, and Mexican origin in many Honduran productions.

 David Archuleta, finalist and runner-up of season 7 of "American Idol," and Jive Records artist, was born in Miami, Florida to a Honduran mother, Lupe, and an American father, Jeff.
 On September 17, 2009, he was awarded Male Music Rising Star at the 2009 ALMA Awards (American Latino Media Arts Awards).
 David performed "Contigo En La Distancia" on the show, receiving strong praise and recognition from critics and viewers alike.
 He has also won five Teen Choice Awards.

 Neyda Sandoval and Satcha Pretto work with Univisión of the United States.
 Renán Almendárez Coello from Honduras is the morning man on radio station KLAX-FM of Los Angeles.
 He has been active in charity work, assisting the poor of Central America and Mexico.

 Athletes

 The most popular sport in Honduras is Association football.
 Among the most outstanding players are José Cardona who played for Atlético Madrid in Spain; Gilberto Yearwood who played in Elche, Spain; Porfirio Betancourt, who played in France, Spain, and the United States, Carlos Pavón, who currently plays for Real España; and David Suazo, who used to be a player of Internazionale, who was named The Most Valuable Foreign Player of the Italian league in 2006.

-Others footballers include Wilson Palacios in Stoke City of England, Maynor Figueroa in Hull City of England; Amado Guevara in Motagua, Honduras; and Carlo Costly in SC Valsui of Romania.
+Others footballers include Wilson Palacios in Stoke City of England, Maynor Figueroa in Hull City of England; Amado Guevara in Motagua, Honduras; and Carlo Costly in SC Vaslui of Romania.